dotnet/arcade/Documentation/ArcadeSdk.md

 To enable this functionality set `UsingToolIbcOptimization` to `true` in `/eng/Versions.props`.

 Typically, not all projects in a repository need IBC data embedded.
-Set `ApplyPartialNgenOptimization` to `true` in a project to indicate that the assemblies produced by the project should get IBC data embedded.
+Set `ApplyNgenOptimization` to `partial` or `full` in a project to indicate that the assemblies produced by the project should get IBC data embedded.

-Use `EnablePartialNgenOptimization` property to control when IBC data embedding is gonna be performed.
+Use `EnableNgenOptimization` property to control when IBC data embedding is gonna be performed.
-Unless specified otherwise, `EnablePartialNgenOptimization` is set to `true` if `Configuration` is `Release` and `OfficialBuild` is `true`.
+Unless specified otherwise, `EnableNgenOptimization` is set to `true` if `Configuration` is `Release` and `OfficialBuild` is `true`.

 The IBC data embedding is performed by an internal tool `ibcmerge.exe` provided by `Microsoft.Dotnet.IbcMerge`